Working People's Vanguard Party: People's Temple exposés

 On 25 December 1977, a WPVP newspaper called The Beacon and edited by Brindley Benn published an exposé of the People's Temple group which had established a compound called Jonestown in Guyana.
 The article repeated allegations by disaffected former members of the People's Temple which had been published in an American magazine called New West.
 A few days later, public relations people working for People's Temple founder Jim Jones visited Benn and insisted that he retract his criticism, saying "they were surprised by an attack coming from a comrade in socialism."
 Benn refused, and wrote another story published on 22 January 1978 in another WPVP publication The Hammer, demanding that the police commissioner investigate the People's Temple.
 "Vanguard Publications believes that all is not above board with the People's Temple, although Rev. Jones appeared photographed with the Prime Minister.
 Vanguard is determined to secure every information, local and foreign, on the sect."
-On 17 November 1978, security staff of the People's Temple murdered American Congressman Leo Ryan on the airstrip at Port Kaituma.
-The following day, Jim Jones and his followers committed mass suicide.
+On 18 November 1978, security staff of the People's Temple murdered American Congressman Leo Ryan on the airstrip at Port Kaituma.
+Later in the day, Jim Jones and his followers committed mass suicide.
 In all, 918 people died at Jonestown.